Analysis: Six things to watch in the Seahawks’ first preseason game Thursday vs. the Denver Broncos

 The decision to start Smith is an early official sign of what has been thought all along — the backup job is Smith’s to lose.

-But Carroll insists that Smith could indeed lose it to Paxton Lynch, even if his experience (31 career starts) and roster construction logistics make sense for Smith to be the guy.
+But Carroll insists that Smith could indeed lose it to Paxton Lynch, even if his experience (31 career starts) and roster-construction logistics make sense for Smith to be the guy.

 And the Seahawks have made surprise decisions before.